 It is too early to know the number of international travelers with which 2022 ended in Spain.
-As of today, Frontur (Ministry of Industry, Tourism and Commerce) statistics offer updated data up to November 2022, and the figure amounts to 98.3 million travelers.
+As of today, Frontur (Ministry of Industry, Tourism and Trade) statistics offer updated data up to November 2022, and the figure amounts to 98.3 million travelers.
 It is more than double that during the same period in 2021 (pandemic year) and catches up with 2019, the last “normal” year for tourism before Covid.
 Domestic tourism withstood the health crisis better.
 In 2021, for example, 143 million trips were recorded within our borders with spending of 32.5 billion.

 That tourism is recovering is also demonstrated by the forecasts for FITUR, the International Tourism Trade Fair (January 18-23 in Madrid).
 The organization expects 120,000 professionals to fill the 755 stands set up in 8 pavilions.
 The exhibition area is equal to that of 2020.